-- 1958 1967: Leadership Seminars took place annually in Los Angeles for sophomores throughout California. - 1968: The scope of the HOBY program grew to include national and international participants, which led to the expanded weeklong international leadership seminar, now called the World Leadership Congress (WLC).
-The WLC is held annually in different major cities across the United States. - 1977: In an effort to include more students nationwide, threeand four-day State Leadership Seminars (LS) were instituted, with Delaware, Illinois, New Jersey, New York, and Rhode Island being the first to conduct HOBY Leadership Seminars. - 1982: Within five short years, State Leadership Seminars were being conducted annually in all 50 United States with the help of many partner civic organizations. - 1991: HOBY extended its reached and started a one-day leadership program called Community Leadership Workshops (CLeWs).
-These workshops, now held for high school freshmen, allow schools to select many students to participate. - 1997: To secure its commitment to local communities, HOBY began Leadership for Service (L4S), which challenged HOBY Ambassadors to volunteer a minimum of 100 hours in their community. - 2011: HOBY went global and revitalized its International Tours program, which allowed HOBY Alumni to visit and experience the cultures of other countries. - 2013: The Advanced Leadership Academy (ALA), a five-day program, was created to provide high school juniors and seniors with an extended HOBY experience.
+- 1958 1967: Leadership Seminars took place annually in Los Angeles for sophomores throughout California. - 1968: The scope of the HOBY program grew to include national and international participants, which led to the expanded week-long international leadership seminar, now called the World Leadership Congress (WLC).
+The WLC is held annually in different major cities across the United States. - 1977: In an effort to include more students nationwide, three- and four-day State Leadership Seminars (LS) were instituted, with Delaware, Illinois, New Jersey, New York, and Rhode Island being the first to conduct HOBY Leadership Seminars. - 1982: Within five short years, State Leadership Seminars were being conducted annually in all 50 United States with the help of many partner civic organizations. - 1991: HOBY extended its reached and started a one-day leadership program called Community Leadership Workshops (CLeWs).
+These workshops, now held for high school freshmen, allow schools to select many students to participate. - 1997: To secure its commitment to local communities, HOBY began Leadership for Service (L4S), which challenged HOBY Ambassadors to volunteer a minimum of 100 hours in their community. - 2011: HOBY went global and revitalized its International Programs, which allowed HOBY Alumni to visit and experience the cultures of other countries. - 2013: The Advanced Leadership Academy (ALA), a five-day program, was created to provide high school juniors and seniors with an extended HOBY experience. - 2016: HOBY Founder Hugh O'Brian passed and HOBY established the Hugh O'Brian Legacy Fund to continue Mr. O'Brian's impact.